 How well can the solution detect malware, bots and bad actors?
 Companies need to be able to confidently assess risk and make more informed application-processing decisions while minimizing fraud loss.
 Companies also need to better detect identity theft, account takeover and synthetic fraud — some of the largest threats facing online organizations today.

 While most users are willing to endure a bit of friction when creating an online account, they’re increasingly demanding authentication solutions that are fast, simple and reliable.
 Modern facial authentication can now quickly compare a new selfie to a previously captured selfie in seconds with a very high level of identity assurance.

-Since 3D face maps can be created on almost any device with a camera, true cross-platform biometric authentication is now possible — users can enroll using a laptop webcam and authenticate later from a smartphone or tablet.
+Since biometric templates can be created on almost any device with a camera, true cross-platform biometric authentication is now possible — users can enroll using a laptop webcam and authenticate later from a smartphone or tablet.
 This means it’s now possible to use face authentication for everything from unlocking a car door to performing a secure password reset to accessing your bank account.

 Why Choose Facial Authentication Over Facial Recognition?